Calls for Submissions

 We will feature 1 illustration for each essay, displayed on the essay’s page, credited on that page and with a link to the artist’s site or social media profile.

 Any 2D visual can be submitted (drawing, painting, photography, mixed media, etc.) and any technique , traditional or digital.
-Files should be .jpg or .png in the highest quality possible (we may ask for a different file later if the work is selected to appear in print).
-The title of your file must be the title of the film that your illustration relates to.
+Files should be .jpg or .png in high quality (we may ask for a different file later if the work is selected to appear in print).

 We will respond in a few days after the end of the call period.
 We are not able to follow up on submissions individually, and will use the platform to respond.
 If your work is chosen, we will contact you for the follow up after sending the response via the platform.

-Triangular Prism offers a payment of €10 per illustration selected for publication.
+Triangular Prism offers a (symbolic) payment of €10 per illustration selected for publication.
 (Payments are made exclusively via PayPal or Stripe.)
-In addition, contributors will be offered free access on the site to the full issue in which they appear ( Since Issue Zero is open access, artists chosen for this issue will be offered free access to Issue #1).
+In addition, contributors will be offered free access on the site to the full issue in which they appear.
+(Since Issue Zero is open access, artists chosen for this issue will be offered free access to Issue #1).

-If selected for publication, artists will be asked to agree to the following conditions:
+If selected for publication, artists will be asked to agree to the following:

-Granting the rights to republish the work in any future Triangular Prism anthologies in print, such as the planned end-of-each-year print issue (in the event of being selected for that effect).
+Granting one-time rights to republish the work in print, in any future Triangular Prism anthology, such as the planned end-of-each-year print issue.

 Submit art for Issue Zero here